dotkom/notifier/README.md

 Tech

-- Chrome extension with a lot of HTML5, CSS3, Javascript/JQuery
+- Written in HTML5, CSS3 and Javascript/JQuery.
 - News is fetched through an RSS-feed for general data, API for images
 - Dinner info is fetched through an RSS-feed from sit.no
-- Office status is fetched from multiple sources
--- An Arduino with a light sensor measures light intensity at the office -- An Apache server presents the light info here: draug.online.ntnu.no/lys.txt -- A python script parses the Google Calendar for the office -- A static service in Django presents the calendar info here: online.ntnu.no/service_static/online_notifier
+- Office status is fetched from multiple sources: An Arduino with a light sensor measures light intensity at the office.
+An Apache server presents the light info here: draug.online.ntnu.no/lys.txt, A python script parses the Google Calendar for the office.
+A static service in Django presents the calendar info here: online.ntnu.no/service_static/online_notifier

 Credz